How to Cure & Store Potatoes

 wood shavings in a box for storing paotatoes

-Next, layer the potatoes in–make sure to leave a little space in between each potato for air flow!
-Put another thin layer of shavings, then more potatoes, repeating the process until the box is full.
-Set them in a cool, dark spot for winter storage!
-The ideal temperature for storing potatoes is between 40-50* Fahrenheit–any cooler and you risk the potatoes freezing, any warmer and the potatoes could start sprouting quicker!
-The location should also not be too moist or potatoes will start to go bad.
-Luckily, storing in shavings helps to absorb moisture and prevent the potatoes from getting too wet.
+The ideal temperature for storing potatoes is between 40-50* Fahrenheit–any cooler, and you risk the potatoes freezing; any warmer and the potatoes could start sprouting quicker!
+The location should also not be too moist, or the potatoes will start to go bad.
+Luckily, storing the potatoes in shavings helps to absorb moisture and prevent them from getting too wet.

 Cover your box or bin with a regular cover, newspaper, or sheet, but make sure that there is still air circulation by poking holes in the side or top of the storage box.